rwasiak/gatsby-typescript-eslint-prettier-starter/README.md

     Use the Gatsby CLI to create a new site, specifying the default starter.

     ```shell
-    # create a new Gatsby site using the default starter
+    # create a new Gatsby site using the starter
     gatsby new my-default-starter https://github.com/rwasiak/gatsby-typescript-eslint-prettier-starter
     ```